xidhu/attendance-marker/README.md

    Chat Mode

-    - Takes attendance as the roll numbers typed by students.
+    - Records Roll numbers typed by students.

    Live Mode

-    - Takes attendance live from the meeting as usernames of students present in that time.
+    - Take attendance live from the meeting as usernames of students present in that time.

 **Formatting**